IainMF/Mens_Rights_NZ/Discrimination/discriminatory_laws.md

 #### State Services Amendment Act 1978
 This gives members of the Public Service resigning for child care purposes preferential re-entry rights to the service up to four years after resignation or five years in the case of a woman entitled to maternity leave.

 #### Family Proceedings Act 1980
-This removes discrimination in the assessment of maintenance by providing that spouses have the same liability to maintain each other, and institutes a no-fault dissolution of marriage by making two years separation the only ground for divorce.
+.. and institutes a no-fault dissolution of marriage by making two years separation the only ground for divorce.

 #### Guardianship Amendment Act 1980
 This makes it quite clear that neither parent is to be preferred as the custodial parent solely by reason of sex.